-The Company follows a structured orientation and familiarisation programme through various reports/codes/internal policies for all the Directors with a view to update them on the Company's policies and procedures on a regular basis.
-The Company also has an ongoing familiarization programme for its Independent Directors, with the objective of familiarizing them with the

-Company, its operations and business model, nature of the industry and environment in which it operates, the regulatory environment applicable to it, the CSR projects undertaken by the Company and the roles, rights and responsibilities of Independent Directors.
+Pursuant to Regulation 25 of SEBI LODR Listing Regulations, the Company follows a structured orientation and familiarisation programme through various reports/codes/internal policies for all the Directors with a view to update them on the Company's policies and procedures on a regular basis.
+The Company also has an ongoing familiarization programme for its Independent Directors, with the objective of familiarizing them with the Company, its operations and business model, nature of the industry which the Company operates and environment in which it operates, the regulatory environment applicable to it, the CSR projects undertaken by the Company and the roles, rights and responsibilities of Independent Directors.
 The induction programme includes plant visit for detailed understanding of manufacturing process of the company.
-The details of familiarisation programme have been posted in the website of the Company www.nelcast.com.
+The details of familiarisation programme have been posted in the website of the Company www. nelcast.com.

-9. PARTICULARS OF SITTING FEE / REMUNERATION PAID TO DIRECTORS DURING THE FINANCIAL YEAR 2019-20
+9. PARTICULARS OF SITTING FEE / REMUNERATION PAID TO DIRECTORS DURING THE FINANCIAL YEAR 2020-21